P5-Lego-Throwing-Robot/ThrowingBot/appendix/readme.md

 <h1> Test appendix </h1>

-<h3> Requirement 10 test pictures can be seen in folder "test pictures" </h3>
+<h3> Throwing LEGO bags</h3>
 Each LEGO box were tested using three arbitrary locations on the table.
-In each folder there are three sub-folders containing the pictures for the different locations.
+In each box-folder there are three sub-folders containing the pictures for the different locations.

+<h3> Cycle time test </h3>
-<h3> Requirement 12: Video showing cycle time for 8 throws seen in throwingCycleTime.mp4 videofile. </h3>
+Video showing cycle time for 8 throws seen in throwingCycleTime.mp4 videofile.